Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Introduction

 The picture considered in this paper is a toy model that ignores the $SU(3) \times SU(2) \times U(1)$ group nature of the Standard Model.
 We also consider only the down-type quarks ($d, s, b$) that differ in $U(1)$ charge associated with the rotational symmetry around the brane.
-Thus the results of this paper are in a sense complementary to approach of \cite{Dolan1} where only single generation of the standard model spectrum is considered in a high-dimensional model incorporating the full group nature of Standard Model.
+Thus the results of this paper are in a sense complementary to approach of \cite{Dolan1} where only single generation of the Standard Model spectrum is considered in a high-dimensional model incorporating the full group nature of Standard Model and four types of the SM fermions.